 Securing Your Home

-Use the following checklist to see what mitigation actions are appropriate for you.
+Use the following checklist to see what actions are appropriate for you for adapting to increased fire risk.

 Immediate Zone / Perimeter (0 to 5 feet):